-When displaying the data flow as an overlay on the control flow, GENESYS distinguishes between the two primary types of Items, triggers, and inputs.
-Items that control the execution of a Function by their presence or absence are designated as triggers.
-A Function begins execution when it has received all of its triggers and its necessary Resources have been acquired.
+When displaying the data flow as an overlay on the control flow, GENESYS distinguishes between the two primary types of Items - triggers and inputs.
+Items that control the execution of a Function by their presence or absence are designated as triggers - targets of the inputs relationship with relationship attribute Triggering set to True.
+A Function begins execution when it has received all of its triggers, and its necessary Resources have been acquired.
 Therefore, triggers are Items with control implications.
-Items that are not triggers are designated as inputs.
+Items that are not triggers are designated as inputs - targets of the inputs relationship with relationship attribute Triggering set to False.
 Inputs represent inputs to and outputs from Functions that are non-triggering and have no effect on control.

-In order to clearly represent the behavior of triggers and inputs, the following rules are applied when displaying Items in GENESYS:
+To clearly represent the behavior of triggers and inputs, the following rules are applied when displaying Items in GENESYS:

-- Trigger Items - o Triggers are shown with green backgrounds by default. - o Triggers are globally connected with double-headed arrows at the sinks. - Input Items - o Inputs have gray backgrounds by default. - o Inputs are globally connected with single-headed arrows at the sinks.
+- Trigger Items - Triggers are shown with green backgrounds by default. - o Triggers are globally connected with double-headed arrows at the sinks. - Input Items - o Inputs have gray backgrounds by default. - o Inputs are globally connected with single-headed arrows at the sinks.